 - Waiving Late Fees.
 A lender who’s willing to change your payment date might also consider waiving the late fee on payments you’ve already missed.
 They might even be willing to reduce the interest you owe on the missed payments, making the overdue balance more manageable.

 - Refinancing.
 See if the lender can refinance your loan to make the payments lower.
 That usually means extending the loan term, which means you’ll take longer to pay off the loan and pay more interest overall.
 However, it’s often better than losing both the car and all the payments you’ve made to date.
-And many lenders are happy to do it because it means more money for them.

 Settling a student loan is possible, but only if the loan is in default.
-According to U.S. News & World Report, that usually means you’re nine months late on payments for federal student loans or three months late for private loans.
+According to U.S. News & World Report, that usually means you’re nine months late on payments for federal student loans or three months late for private student loans.
 If your federal student loan has gone to a collection agency, it can generally accept only three kinds of settlement deal:

-- You pay the whole loan amount plus any unpaid interest, but no additional fees;
+- You pay the whole loan amount plus any unpaid interest, but no additional fees

-- You pay the whole loan amount plus half the interest you owe;
+- You pay the whole loan amount plus half the interest you owe

-- You pay 90 percent of all the money you owe, including principal and interest.
+- You pay 90 percent of all the money you owe, including principal and interest

 For any other deal, the agency must get approval from the United States Department of Education.